What is Data Strategy?

 Technological solutions play a crucial role in enabling an effective first-party data strategy.
 Customer Data Platforms (CDPs) and Data Management Platforms (DMPs) are instrumental in collecting, integrating, and activating first-party data across marketing channels.

 In an era where customer privacy is paramount, and the digital advertising landscape is evolving, a first-party data strategy is not just beneficial; it's essential.
-It allows businesses to build deeper customer relationships based on trust and personalized experiences, securing a competitive advantage in a privacy-first world.
+It allows businesses to build deeper customer relationships based on trust and personalised experiences, securing a competitive advantage in a privacy-first world.
 As we move forward, leveraging first-party data will be a critical factor in navigating the challenges and opportunities of digital marketing.

 How Can Data Analytics Improve Marketing Strategy?